angelo-jumpgate/Bootcamp/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because it makes the deployment very easy and scalable, instead of needing to connect and configure each server individually, servers can be configured by one set of scripts running on ansible and deployed to all servers at once.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._